openvinotoolkit/model_server/docs/DeveloperGuide.md

 8. Open a third terminal.

 9. In this terminal use the Docker container ID/hash to stop the sleep process that is preventing the tests from starting.
-These tests are waiting for stdout text "Server started on port":
+These tests are waiting for stdout text "Server started on port" :
 	```
 	docker exec -ti HASH bash
 	[root@898d55a2aa56 src]# yum install psmisc